That is the question. At least that is the question I’m asking myself after watching the first round of the Stanley Cup Playoffs.

 And perhaps the most famous example was back in 1979 at Madison Square Garden, during a post-game fight, when a fan stole Stan Jonathan’s stick and hit him with it.
 Terry O’Reilly jumped over the glass boards to retrieve the stick and perhaps to show the fan a little “hockey justice”.
 The rest of the Bruins followed O’Reilly when other fans tried to interfere in perhaps the most memorable hockey fight of all time to involve players and fans.

-Alas most glass bangers do not have the good sense of this fine young lady and will continue to bang away in a futile attempt to have some sort of imagined impact on the game play.
+Most glass bangers will continue to bang away in a futile attempt to have some sort of imagined impact on the game play.

 Clearly that is extreme and I don’t think that hockey fans have descended to the level of soccer hooliganism but at what point does it become just a bit too much enthusiasm?